Automattic/themes/paimio/readme.txt

 == Copyright ==

-Aalto WordPress Theme, (C) 2023 Automattic
+Paimio WordPress Theme, (C) 2023 Automattic
-Aalto is distributed under the terms of the GNU GPL.
+Paimio is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by